xaur/decred-news/guidelines.md

 ### Mining

-Mining used to cover the mining space: new miner units and their stats, new PoW pools and updates from existing ones, relevant news about colocation, sellers, energy, cooling, etc.
+Mining used to cover the mining scene: new miner units and their stats, new PoW pools and updates from existing ones, relevant news about colocation, sellers, energy, cooling, etc.

-Recent issues of DJ have this section omitted because the first phase of Blake mining arms race is over and there are no big news, and also because we simply don't have journalists tracking this space.
-[Contributions](contribute.md) are welcome.
+Recent issues of DJ have omitted this section because the first phase of Blake mining arms race is over and there are no big news, and also because we simply don't have journalists tracking this space.
+[Contributions](contributing.md) are welcome.

 ### Integrations